Your Details

 How Canadian Income Tax Works

-Frequently Asked Questions for Canadian Take Home Pay
+Frequently Asked Questions for Canada Take Home Pay

 The Canada Pension Plan is a mandatory retirement savings program funded by contributions from employees and employers.
 For 2025 you contribute 5.95% of your employment income between $3,500 and $71,300.
 The first $3,500 is exempt and earnings above $71,300 are not subject to CPP.
 Your employer matches your contribution exactly.
 CPP contributions build your entitlement to a CPP retirement pension.
 Quebec residents pay into QPP (Quebec Pension Plan) instead which has similar rates.